AC297r-MBTA-2018/Final-Report/feature.md

 Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components ([Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis)).
 More information can also be found in [Sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).

 We experimented with PCA transformation as an additional dimension reduction approach.
-However, as Figure 9 below shows, the almost linear dependency between variance expalined and number of components suggest that PCA is not an effective method for dimension reduction in the context of our problem.
+However, as Figure 9 below shows, the almost linear dependency between variance explained and number of components suggest that PCA is not an effective method for dimension reduction in the context of our problem.

 | <img src="img/pca.png" width="1000">|
 |:--:|